 When you’ll get it served, the waiter will bring you the whole pot, including the bread seal and crash it in front of you to make a show.
 It goes well with bread or rice – and yes, we loved it.

-Cappadocia is truly inspiring, unique and magical place.
-If you have not been there yet, you definitely should put it on your travel bucket list.
+Things to do in Cappadocia are truly inspiring, unique and magical.
+If you have not been to Cappadocia yet, you definitely should put it high on your travel bucket list.
 There’s only one danger about Cappadocia – you might like it so much, you want to come back over and over again – I know we do.